shireeshshelke/pojo-connect-x/README.md

-# Project Name: PojoConnectX
+# PojoConnectX

 ## Description
-The Pojo Mapper Eclipse Plugin is a Java-based project aimed at automating the process of mapping two Plain Old Java Objects (POJOs).
-With this plugin, developers can easily generate code to map fields between two POJOs, saving time and reducing the potential for errors.
+PojoConnectX is a Java-based Eclipse plugin designed to automate the process of mapping Plain Old Java Objects (POJOs).
+This plugin simplifies the task of generating code to map fields between two POJOs, thereby saving time and reducing the potential for errors.

+### Project Status
-### This project is under development.
-Below are the features planned to be included
+This project is currently under development.
+Below are the planned features to be included:

 ## Features
 - Automatic generation of code to map fields between two POJOs.
 - Support for mapping different data types, including primitive types, custom objects, and collections.
 - Customizable mapping options to handle special cases and complex mappings.
-- Integration with the Eclipse IDE for a seamless development experience.
+- Seamless integration with the Eclipse IDE for an enhanced development experience.

 ## Usage
 1. Right-click on your project in the Java Editor.
 2. Navigate to `PojoConnectX`.
 3. Follow the prompts to select the source and target POJO classes.
-4. Once selected click on `Finish` button
+4. Click on the `Finish` button to complete the process.
 5. Review and customize the generated mapping code as needed.

 ## Suggestions and Contributions
-We welcome any suggestions or contributions to improve the PojoConnectX.
+We welcome any suggestions or contributions to improve PojoConnectX.
 If you have ideas for new features, enhancements, or bug fixes, please feel free to open an issue or submit a pull request.

 ### How to Contribute
 1. Fork the repository.